QuickSync: A Quickly Synchronizing PoS-Based Blockchain Protocol: Protocol

 \subsubsection{The Adversary}

 We use a dynamic (\emph{mobile} \cite{yung2015mobile}) byzantine adversarial model (which in terms of ability, due to its dynamic nature, is more powerful than the one considered in v1, and the same as the ones in Praos and Algorand).
-The dynamic nature of the adversary is what enables \emph{Fully Adaptive Corruptions} (FACs).
+The dynamic nature of the adversary enables \emph{Fully Adaptive Corruptions} (FACs).
 FAC is the ability of the adversary to corrupt any node instantaneously.
 FACs threaten the security of the protocol when the adversary can know that corrupting a certain portion of the relative stake is better than corrupting another portion of the relative stake (of the same size).
-The adversary, however, is always bound by $r_h\geq1/2$.
+However, the adversary is always bound by $r_h\geq1/2$.

-In favor of the adversary, we assume that $\mathbb{A}_h$ is also a part of the adversary, as well as $\mathbb{A}_a$.
+In favor of the adversary, we assume that both $\mathbb{A}_a$ and $\mathbb{A}_h$ are part of the adversary.
 Thus, we define the adversary, $\mathbb{A}$, as $\mathbb{A}=\mathbb{S} \setminus \mathbb{H}$.
 In our model, any $a\in\mathbb{A}$ can: \begin{itemize} \item read all communication between all nodes instantly. \item show any chain that it is aware of, to any honest node. \item corrupt any node (turn any honest node into an adversarial node) at any given moment provided $r_h\geq1/2$. \item freely, privately, and instantly communicate amongst all its nodes.
 All the nodes in $\mathbb{A}$ are assumed to be united by a single objective, in favor of the adversary.
-Hence, the adversary is considered to be a single entity. \end{itemize}
+Hence, the adversary is considered to be a single entity. \\ \end{itemize}